huggingface/blog/hf-bitsandbytes-integration.md

 ## What is an outlier in this case?

 In general, an outlier stands for a value that is outside the global distribution of some numbers.
-Given a set of numbers, the outlier is the number that is outside a certain pre-defined range.
-Outlier detection has been widely used and covered in the current literature and it happens that to perform robust outlier detection the empirical approach seems to be the best one.
-According to this paper, transformer-based architectures have a distribution such that ~99.9% of the values are inside the range [-6, 6].
+Outlier detection has been widely used and covered in the current literature and having a prior knowledge on the distribution of your features helps with the task of outlier detection.
+Authors have observed that classic quantization at scale fails for models >6B parameters.
+This is explained by the emergence of outlier features in transformers at scale that we will review in the next section.

+(XXX) here add the figure, ask to Tim if this is ok

+## Emergence of outlier features in transformers at scale

+to rephrase -> explain the scaling phenomenon of model >6.7B and why this happens.
+Read carefully the section: Emergent Large Magnitude Features in Transformers at Scale

 ## Inside the MatMul

 Once the hidden states are computed we extract the outliers using a custom threshold (here we use 6.0) and we decompose the matrix in two parts as explained above.
 The outlier part is done in fp16 so it is a classic matrix multiplication whereas the 8bit matrix multiplication is done by quantizing the weights and hidden states using row-wise absmax quantization for the hidden states and column-wise absmax quantization for the weight matrix.
 After this step the results are de-quantized and retrieved back in half precision to be able to add it to the first matrix multiplication.

-## Why don’t we care about the bias term?

-Simply because the output of this algorithm is in fp16 which is the same precision as the bias term!
+One could ask what is the reason why we do not really care about the bias term here, because the output of this algorithm is in fp16 which is the same precision as the bias term!

 ## What does 0 degradation mean?